• Products

 Five

 What goes up must come down: Recessions and expansions are a normal part of the economic cycle.
-There have been 13 recessions since 1945, occuring about six years apart on average.3
+There have been 13 recessions since 1945, occurring about six years apart on average.3

 Six